daliwang/AI4BGC/README.md

 ```bash
 python train_cnp_model.py
 ```
+- Requires dedicated CNP datasets (not included in this release)
 - Trains the full CNP model on all available data and variables
 - For research, publications, and production use
 - Requires more memory and time